Cyrano Fernández: Production

 The film is set in the Cota 905 barrio of Caracas, where it was filmed; filming took place over eight weeks in 2006.
 The film also premiered in Cota 905.

 Ramirez, after having made his Hollywood debut a few years earlier, was cast against type in Cyrano Fernández, with Cyrano different to Ramirez' "mostly one-dimensional 'macho' characters" to that point.

 Awards

-At the 2008 Venezuelan film festival, the film won seven awards: Best Film, Best Director (Alberto Arvelo), Best Actor (Edgar Ramírez), Best Editing (Paco Belllot), Best Sound (Rosa María Oliart).
+At the 2008 Venezuelan film festival, the film won seven awards: Best Film, Best Director (Alberto Arvelo), Best Actor (Edgar Ramírez), Best Editing (Paco Bellot), Best Sound (Rosa María Oliart).
 It was also nominated for Best Cinematography (Cesary Javorsky) and Best Writing (Alberto Arvelo).

 Ramirez won two other Best Actor awards for the film, his first major awards.
 One was from the Amiens International Film Festival, the other from the Málaga Film Festival.